rmzcaro/mongodb_news/README.md

 # mongodb_news

-Whenever a user visits the site, the app should scrape stories from a news outlet of choice and display them for the user.
-Each scraped article should be saved to the application database.
-At a minimum, the app scrapes and displays the following information for each article:
+Tech Crunch Scraper:

-Headline - the title of the article
+Users can see a list of articles from techcrunch.com including the headline, summary, image and url of the article.
+Users can also add and delete comments on each article.
+The comments are saved in the mongo database so users can revisit them later.

-Summary - a short summary of the article
+This app is useful for users who are interested in solely the news content and want to keep notes about each article.
+This app gets rid of extra fluff.

-URL - the url to the original article
+To get started, just go to the website and the list of articles will render along with previously added comments.

-Users can leave comments on the articles displayed and revisit them later.
-The comments are saved to the database as well and associated with their articles.
-Users are able to delete comments left on articles.
-All stored comments are visible to every user.
+This app is maintained by Caro.